Enter the energy released in the explosion and the energy released by one ton of TNT into the calculator to determine the blast yield.

 Variables:

-• BY is the blast yield (kilotons or megatons of TNT equivalent)
+• BYkt is the blast yield (kilotons, kt, of TNT equivalent)

-• E is the energy released in the explosion (joules)
+• E is the energy released in the explosion (joules, J)

-• ET is the energy released by one ton of TNT (joules)
+• ET is the energy released by one ton of TNT (joules per ton, J/ton)

-To calculate the blast yield, divide the energy released in the explosion by the energy released by one ton of TNT.
-Multiply the result by 1000 to convert the result from tons to kilotons or megatons.
+To calculate the blast yield, divide the energy released in the explosion by the energy released by one ton of TNT to get the TNT equivalent in tons.
+Then convert tons to the desired yield unit: divide by 1,000 for kilotons (kt) or divide by 1,000,000 for megatons (Mt).
 This gives the blast yield in terms of the equivalent amount of TNT that would release the same energy when exploded.

 What is a Blast Yield?

 Blast yield refers to the amount of energy released in an explosion, often used in the context of nuclear weapons.
 It is typically measured in terms of the equivalent amount of trinitrotoluene (TNT) that would release the same energy when exploded.
-The units of measurement can range from tons (referring to kilotons or megatons of TNT) to the smaller kilogram (as in the case of conventional explosives).
-The blast yield determines the destructive power of the explosive.
+The units of measurement can range from kilograms or tons for smaller explosions to kilotons (kt) or megatons (Mt) of TNT equivalent for very large explosions.
+The blast yield helps describe the overall energy scale of the explosive event.

 How to Calculate Blast Yield?